florianjehn/Societal_Collapse/_posts/2024-04-25-trade_collapse.md

 *If you know of important studies I’ve missed here, please email me and I’ll update this article!*

+This also highlights the importance of geopolitics for trade.
+We have seen that political ramifications had been a major factor when the trade network collapsed during the Bronze Age and also the shifts after Russia’s invasion of Ukraine are obviously linked to politics.
+But we can look at even broader trends here.
+These decades-long geopolitical changes and their influence on trade are explored in Piñeiro & Piñeiro (2024).
+Specifically, they looked at how much trade was worth in comparison with GDP and found that it peaked before World War I, crashed down in the period of 1914 - 1945 and has consistently grown since then.
+However, it also seems that either the growth has slowed down or might even have reversed after ~2020.
+They argue that this recent shift has been happening as countries are stepping away from international treaties around trade.
+In parallel, many countries are starting to sort themselves into power blocks, especially around China and the United States.
+They decrease their trade with everyone outside their power block and increase it in their power block.
+Given the developments of the United States isolating itself more and more since Trump has become president again, it seems likely that in the coming years trade as a share of GDP will decrease and that the power block around the United States might shatter into smaller groups of countries, which would further decrease trade.

 In summary, the global trade system, particularly in the food sector, is inherently vulnerable and it is very difficult to predict how disruptions might turn out.
 This highlights that it should be a priority to increase resilience, so we don’t follow the same path as the empires of the Bronze Age.
+It seems that domestic food production is an important factor here if you want to be resilient against major shocks.
+Food trade only seems to help well for smaller shocks.
+Additionally, the current geopolitical world situation seems to imply that we will see decreased trade in the coming years.
+While this is likely bad in general, it might increase resilience for some countries, as they have to become more self-reliant.
+However, globally this is a worse outcome, both now, as everything becomes more expensive when trade decreases, but also after major crises, as these tend to be managed better if countries trust each other and work together.

 # Endnotes